Kunalpatel-08/PRODIGY_DS_03/README.md

 Feature importance visualization

 📜 License
 This project is licensed under the MIT License.

 🙏 Acknowledgments
 Dataset: UCI Machine Learning Repository

 Tools used: Python, Scikit-learn, Pandas, Matplotlib, Seaborn, Plotly

 💬 Contact
 Kunal Patel
 📧 kunalpatel1538@gmail.com
 🌐 GitHub Profile

 ▶️ Open in Google Colab
 Click below to run the notebook directly in Google Colab:
 🔗 Open in Colab

+yaml
+Copy code

+---

+✅ Just paste this into your `README.md` file in GitHub — it will display perfectly formatted with headings, tables, and links.